Azure/ResourceModules/arm/Microsoft.DesktopVirtualization/workspaces/readme.md

-# WVD Workspaces
+# AVD Workspaces

-This module deploys WVD Workspaces, with resource lock and diagnostic configuration.
+This module deploys AVD Workspaces, with resource lock and diagnostic configuration.